sieis/cottrell-theme/content/about.md

 ## :wave: Hey there!

-I am the proud father of 3 (with one more on the way in 2022), I'm married to my best friend, and I love creating things.
+I am the proud father of 4, I'm married to a rockstar, and I love creating things.

 ### :fire: I've been a